Warhammer 40,000: T'au

-The T'au are a young race of blue-skinned humanoid aliens inhabiting a relatively small but growing empire located on the fringes of the Imperium of Man.
+The T'au are a young race of blue-skinned humanoid aliens inhabiting a relatively small but growing empire located on the fringe of the Imperium of Man.
 The T'au Empire is the only playable faction in the setting that integrates different alien species into their society.
-They seek to unite all other races under an ideology they call "the Greater Good" or "T'au'va".
+They seek to unite all other races under an ideology they call "the Greater Good".
 Some human worlds have willingly defected from the Imperium to join the T'au Empire.
-Such humans tend to have a better quality of life than Imperial citizens because the T'au practice humane ethics and encourage scientific progress.
+Such humans tend to have a better quality of life than Imperial citizens because the T'au practise humane ethics and encourage scientific progress.
 The T'au are divided into five endogamous castes: the Ethereals, who are the spiritual leaders; the Fire Caste, who form the T'au military; the Air Caste, who operate starships; the Water Caste, who are merchants and diplomats; and the Earth Caste, who are scientists, engineers, and labourers.

 The T'au are oriented towards ranged combat and generally shun melee.
 They have some of the most powerful firearms in the game in terms of both range and stopping power.
 For instance, their pulse rifle surpasses the firepower of the Space Marine boltgun, and the railgun on their main battle tank (the Hammerhead) is more powerful than its Imperium counterparts.
-The T'au do not have any psykers nor units that specialise in countering psykers, which makes them somewhat more vulnerable to psychic attacks.
+The T'au currently do not have any psykers.
 Most T'au vehicles are classified as flyers or skimmers, meaning they can move swiftly over difficult terrain.
-The T'au also incorporate alien auxiliaries into their army: the Kroot provide melee support and the insectoid Vespids serve as jump infantry.
+The T'au also incorporate alien auxiliaries into their army: examples include the Kroot who provide melee support and the insectoid Vespids who serve as fast-attack infantry.

+The T'au are strongly influenced by Japanese culture, including Japanese feudalism and samurai society, while their tactics are similar to samurai warfare.
+Aesthetically, T'au infantry are based upon samurai armour, while their vehicles are similar to Mecha anime and manga, being very distinct from the organic-looking Eldar skimmers and the crude-looking Imperium tanks.

 Leagues of Votann

-The Leagues of Votann is a confederation of abhumans known interchangeably as Squats and Kin, which are based on the dwarves of fantasy fiction.
+The Leagues of Votann are a confederation of abhumans known interchangeably as Squats and Kin, which are based on the dwarves of fantasy fiction.
+They are a spiritual successor to an earlier Squat faction that was removed from the setting for not fitting in thematically.

 Though Squats are a subspecies of humanity, the Leagues of Votann stand independent of the Imperium of Man.
-Unlike other factions, the Leagues of Votann have no qualms about using artificial intelligence, with robot Kin being treated the same as any other.
-Kin culture is centred around the Votann, extremely powerful supercomputers responsible for managing the majority of Kin society and keeping records, which have degraded in performance due to millennia of use.
+Unlike the Imperium, the Leagues of Votann have no qualms about using artificial intelligence, treating their androids as fellow Kin.
+Kin culture is centred around the Votann, extremely powerful supercomputers responsible for managing the majority of Kin society and keeping records.
 The Kin are extremely competitive and capitalistic, with powerful corporations (referred to as Guilds) regularly strip-mining entire planets for resources.
-While the Kin lack any sort of natural psychic abilities, they do possess psykers, referred to as Grimnyrs, who are responsible for communicating with the Votann.
+While the Kin have no natural psychic abilities, they do have artificial psykers referred to as Grimnyrs, who are responsible for communicating with the Votann.

 The Leagues have a preference for ranged combat and siege tactics.
-Their infantry is slow but sturdy, and their weapons are most effective at range.
+Their infantry is slow but sturdy.